 Our staff

 Our diverse backgrounds include hydrologist/ fluvial geomorphologist, ranger, aquatic scientist/marine biologist, zoologist, ecologist, environmental scientist, engineer, builder, farmer, storyteller and more.
 Over half our team were born and raised in Cape York, bringing a deep understanding of the place and its people.
-The rest of us have been captured by the magic of the Peninsula and made it our home.
+The rest of us have been captured by the magic of the Peninsula and made it our home for decades.

-Below: CYWP Staff from left to right are Eric Dick (Water Quality Project Officer), Barb Rosendale (Program Management Support Officer), Dr. Jeffrey Shellberg (Track Erosion Project Manager), Sarah Herkess (Program Coordinator), Lyndal Scobell (Comms advisor), Ori Albert-Mitchell (Track Project Officer and GIS whiz), and Dr. Christina Howley (Program Director and Aquatic Ecosystems Monitoring Project Manager).
+Below: CYWP Staff from left to right are Eric Dick (Water Quality Project Officer), Barb Rosendale (Program Management Support Officer), Dr. Jeffrey Shellberg (Project Manager), Sarah Herkess (Program Coordinator), Lyndal Scobell (Comms advisor), Ori Albert-Mitchell (Project Officer), and Dr. Christina Howley (Program Director).

 Above: May 2017 CYWP Water Quality Training Day

-CYWP was first established in 2016 by Dr Christina Howley, Dr Jeff Shellberg and 14 local partners to share resources and knowledge, raise awareness and improve management of Cape York's aquatic ecosystems.
+CYWP was first established in 2016 by Dr Christina Howley and 14 local organisations to share resources and knowledge, raise awareness and improve management of Cape York's aquatic ecosystems.
+Together, the partners were able to achieve more on the ground, and have a stronger voice to attract resources to Cape York and influence policy and investment decisions.